 Elections BC administers campaign financing, disclosure and election advertising rules under the Local Elections Campaign Financing Act.
-Elections BC does not administer voting or candidate nominations at the local level.
+Elections BC does not administer voting, counting or results reporting at the local level.

 Elections BC maintains a list of candidate nominations for the 2022 General Local Elections with information provided by local jurisdictions and a list of third party sponsors currently registered in relation to the 2022 General Local Elections.
 These lists are updated on an ongoing basis.

 Election advertising rules for the 2022 General Local Elections are now in effect.
 Local government communicators should be aware of the rules to ensure their communications do not constitute election advertising.
 See the guidelines below and contact us with any questions.

 Elections BC does not administer the candidate nomination process for local elections.
 To contact your Local Chief Election Officer, search for the name of your local government or school board (city, regional district, municipality, school board, etc.) on CivicInfo BC’s Organizations page.

 Elector organizations must register by August 2, 2022 to endorse candidates in the 2022 General Local Elections.
 See the registration forms here and contact us with any questions.

 Advertising rules for third parties are now in effect.
 For more details, visit the Local Third Party Advertising Rules page.

 Unlike provincial elections, local government and school board elections in B.C. are not run by one single entity.
 Elections BC is one of several authorities that play a role in general local elections, by-elections and assent voting.